 According to recent research conducted by the Altus Group, one job is created for every three real estate transactions and approximately $52,000 in ancillary spending is generated every time a house changes hands in Ontario.
-"A robust real estate market is good news for everybody," says Vandergoot.
-"It drives the economy, creating jobs and putting money in people's pockets at the same time as it puts a roof over their heads."
+"It's clear that real estate drives much of our local economy," says Vandergoot, "which makes July 2015 a good news story."